tpoisot/DataSharingPaper/DataSharing-MS.md

 both sides (Monsanto and the French research group) to release the full data, in addition to many undisclosed conflicts of interests [@Meldolesi2012].

-When journal editors started publicly discussing the matter, they called this *data archiving* [@Fairbairn2011 ; @Whitlock2010].
+When journal editors publicly discussed the matter, they called this *data archiving* [@Fairbairn2011 ; @Whitlock2010].
 We would exhort other scientists not to use this expression too much.
 Data *archiving* evokes cardboard boxes, in which data are put to collect some dust.
 Whether this